Rouvy and Zwift are designed to keep your indoor riding interesting, while enabling you to get as hard a workout as you want or need.

 Trainer hardware

-Rouvy sells you membership of its app and leaves you to sort out your own trainer, smart bike or other cycling hardware.
+Rouvy is compatible with smart bikes and smart trainers, as well as other cycling hardware.
 It gives you a list of supported and semi-supported trainers, providing advice on connecting them up and how to solve potential problems.

 If you don’t have a smart trainer, you can instead use a non-smart trainer or rollers on both apps, as long as you have a compatible power meter or a speed and cadence sensor on your bike.

-However, for getting started on a limited budget it is a viable option.
+However, for getting started on a limited budget, it's a viable option.

 For more information or inspiration on building an indoor cycling setup, check out our guide to the best Zwift setups.